Tuurlijk/TYPO3.Homestead/README.md

 --------------

 * The sources that are fetched from github may be hard to reach when github is under a DDOS
+* If you get the error `The box 'ubuntu/trusty64' could not be found`, then you may have a vagrant version lower than 1.5.
+The stock Ubuntu vagrant version is 1.4 at the time of writing.
+You can get the latest vagrant version from [the vagrant site](https://www.vagrantup.com/downloads).
+Some details can be found on [vaprobash issue #322](https://github.com/fideloper/Vaprobash/issues/322).

 License
 -------